Today’s topic is crucial because there is great confusion about a healthy relationship. Many of us never knew!

 Tensions build – the abusive event happens – separation happens, either emotionally or physically – reuniting occurs because of love-bombing or because the victim reconnects – there is a honeymoon period, hoping that things will be better – tension builds again – the abusive event happens … and so on and so forth.

-If you are in a warzone, you will do whatever it takes to survive.
-Many war veterans got sick, have Complex Post-Traumatic Stress Disorder (C-PTSD) and are highly traumatised because of what they saw and what they HAD to do.
+In a warzone, you will do whatever it takes to survive.
+Many war veterans get sick, have Complex Post-Traumatic Stress Disorder (C-PTSD), and are highly traumatized because of what they saw and what they HAD to do.

 So … who is the toxic person?